Even747/devember2k18/DONOTREADME.txt

-J/K, this is just another testfile for playing around VIM and Git
+J/K, this is just another testfile for playing around with VIM and Git